 This is far from true.
 In fact, you have all the same tenant rights in Los Angeles as any other renter.
 However, to prove that you are renting the property, make sure that you always write a check or make payment in such a way that it can be tracked.
 Also, ensure to include a memo in which you clearly state the address and that the payment represents rent.
 This way there is a paper trail that proves tenancy if you ever need it.

-You have a lot of tenant rights in Los Angeles, just like in any other part of the US, including Chicago and New York.
-And it’s always a good idea to make sure that you know exactly what rights you have, whether you’re a lifelong Angeleno or a transplant from elsewhere.
+You have a lot of tenant rights in Los Angeles, just like in any other part of the U.S. And it’s always a good idea to make sure that you know exactly what rights you have, whether you’re a lifelong Angeleno or a transplant from elsewhere.